ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: Procedures and Post-Processing

 \subsubsection{Time Synchronization}

-Syncboard gets time base from external master clock and broadcasts it over cluster LAN.
-We would now perform a manual verification of nodes' clock, then launch the triggering for sensor test.
+The Syncboard gets the time base from an external master clock and broadcasts it over the cluster LAN.
+We use scripts to trigger immediate time synchronization on the nodes and print their clock times for manual verification, then launch the triggering for sensor testing procedure of the next step.